-While a Container Deposit Scheme is not proposed to be dealt with specifically via this Steering Committee, there will be liaison with the Container Deposit Scheme working group that has already been established by the TA Forum.
+While a Container Deposit Scheme is not proposed to be dealt with specifically via this Steering Committee, there will be liaison with the Container Deposit Scheme working group.

-The newly elected steering committee consists of the following WasteMINZ members.
+The steering committee consists of the following WasteMINZ members.

 |Alec McNeil||Marlborough District Council|

 |Alexandra Kirkham||Auckland Council|